slambert/Why-They-Hate-Us/README.md

    [3]: logo.gif

-Steve Lambert - steve at visitsteve.com
+Steve Lambert - @slambert steve at visitsteve.com
-Steve Calderon - steve at damndirtyape.net
+Steve Calderon @vespa59 - steve at damndirtyape.net

+Calderon has since passed away.
+His easy generosity on this project was just one example of what he brought to the world.
+He was a pleasure to spend time with, and brought laughter with him wherever he went.
+He is missed by so many.

 ### // LICENSE //